Chat with us, powered by LiveChat When Should I Replace My Jeep Soft Top? | Quadratec Skip to main content

 So what can be done to help keep your soft top in good shape?

-This kit features both a cleaner specifically made for soft top vinyl, as well as a protectant to keep the drying and discoloration to a minimum.
+This kit features a cleaner specifically made for soft top vinyl, as well as a protectant to keep the drying and discoloration to a minimum.

 Another example is the Softtopp Premium Soft Top Cleaning Brush with Telescopic Pole.
 This includes that brush extension that can help you reach the middle of the top when washing, helping you attack hard-to-reach seams.